 Some anatomical conditions may predispose individuals to forefoot problems.
 They include:

-Individuals with a Morton toe have a short first metatarsal bone.
-The normal forefoot balance is disturbed, resulting in the shift of an increased amount of weight to the second metatarsal.
+A short first metatarsal bone often seen in people with a Morton toe; the normal forefoot balance is disturbed, resulting in the shift of an increased amount of weight to the second metatarsal.

 Any or all of the above musculoskeletal problems may contribute to forefoot trauma in athletes.

 X-rays may be helpful in excluding other causes of forefoot pain.

 A bone scan can pinpoint places of inflammation.

 Ultrasound can help identify conditions such as bursitis or Morton neuroma that can be causing pain in the metatarsal region of the foot.